Syndica/sig/src/gossip/readme.md

 We’re also interested in reading all stored data of a specific type.
 For example, when broadcasting data to the rest of the network, we need to retrieve all the contact info values stored in the GossipTable.
 This is why we use an **indexable** hash map as our main datastructure.

 To do this:
-- we insert the value into the GossipTable and  receive its corresponding index (`crds_index = crds_table.insert(&versioned_value)`)
+- we insert the value into the GossipTable and  receive its corresponding index (`gossip_index = gossip_table.insert(&versioned_value)`)
-- we store these indexes in an array corresponding to the specific type we’re tracking (`contact_infos.append(crds_index)`)
+- we store these indexes in an array corresponding to the specific type we’re tracking (`contact_infos.append(gossip_index)`)
-- when we want to retrieve these values, we look up all the indexes stored in the array to get the corresponding values (`versioned_value = crds_table[crds_index]`).
+- when we want to retrieve these values, we look up all the indexes stored in the array to get the corresponding values (`versioned_value = gossip_table[gossip_index]`).

 We follow this approach for the `ContactInfos`, `Votes`, `EpochSlots`, and `DuplicateShreds` data types.

 ### Reading New Data

-To efficiently retrieve *new* data from the GossipTable, we also track a `cursor` variable which is monotonically incremented on each insert/update (which is stored on the `GossipValue` structure using the `cursor_on_insertion` variable).
+To efficiently retrieve *new* data from the GossipTable, we also track a `cursor` variable which is monotonically incremented on each insert/update (which is stored on the `GossipVersionedData` structure using the `cursor_on_insertion` variable).

-For example, a listener would track their cursor and periodically call the getter functions (such as, `get_votes_with_cursor`, which allows you to retrieve vote `GossipValue`s which are past a certain cursor index) to retrieve new values.
+For example, a listener would track their cursor and periodically call the getter functions (such as, `get_votes_with_cursor`, which allows you to retrieve vote `GossipVersionedData`s which are past a certain cursor index) to retrieve new values.

 Note: this is how we produce new push messages - talked about in a later section.